 Deciding to leave took me three years and that was.. by my calculations.. thirteen years in the making!
-The other twenty seven years were spent building, dreaming and making a life with two great kids and later, two grandkids.
+The other twenty-seven years were spent building, dreaming, and making a life with two great kids and later, two grandkids.
 I think we were happy in the building stages.. who has time for anything else?

+Learning to live with another person will always have challenges.. right?
+The thing is. if you have a commonality then I think it would be easier.
+Opposites attract all right, but in the end, they attack.. someone told me that once and I tend to agree.
 I was learning who I was back then but I was also married to someone that was telling me who I should be.
 Seems I was a scapegoat for whatever didn’t go his way.
-I’m sure I felt the same about him.. but I forget, because I was trying so hard to make peace all the time.
+I’m sure I felt the same about him.. but I forget because I was trying so hard to make peace all the time.

-One thing is for sure we were two headstrong people trying to make a life and seems like we didn’t agree on much, and we were quite verbal about it.
+One thing is for sure we were two headstrong people trying to make a living and seems like we didn’t agree on much, and we were quite verbal about it.
 I was raised in a house with battling parents and remember as kids, how we curled up in one bed, all six of us listening to them shouting at each other.. we were so scared.

 They say history repeats itself and maybe that is true.. but did I really go out of my way to find a fighting partner?
 How can you know what the future with someone is going to look like?
 Ten years .. twenty years or even forty years later?
 First off divorce or leaving was never an option.. having come from a broken home myself.

 I made a solemn vow that my kids would never know the trauma of changing schools all the time.
 We moved so often as kids that I failed a grade one year only to recommend in another (not writing final exams).
 Moving all the time and having to make new friends and never really having a stable home life, made me wish for something better.